SomeWeekendReading/someweekendreading.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-tags: About
+tags: About This Blog
 date: 2020-07-01
-description: About this site.
+description: What's this all about, then?
 ---

 ## Who?